 - 4.1 We hope that you will be able to raise any concerns with your line manager.
 You may tell them in person or put the matter in writing if you prefer.
-They may be able to agree a way of resolving your concern quickly and effectively. - 4.2 However, where the matter is more serious, or you feel that your line manager has not addressed your concern, or you prefer not to raise it with them for any reason, or they are the subject of the complaint, then you can raise the matter with: - The Head of People & Orginasation Development - The Headteacher - The Chair of Trustees - 4.3 Contact details, and additional options are set out at the end of this policy. - 4.4 We will arrange a meeting with you as soon as possible to discuss your concern.
+They may be able to agree a way of resolving your concern quickly and effectively. - 4.2 However, where the matter is more serious, or you feel that your line manager has not addressed your concern, or you prefer not to raise it with them for any reason, or they are the subject of the complaint, then you can raise the matter with: - 4.2.1 The CEO.
+This is the member of the senior executive team who is responsible for managing whistleblowing complaints. - 4.2.2 The Headteacher - 4.2.3 The Chair of the Board of Trustees - 4.3 Contact details are set out at the end of this policy. - 4.4 We will arrange a meeting with you as soon as possible to discuss your concern.
 You may bring a colleague or union representative to any meetings under this policy.
-Your companion must respect the confidentiality of your disclosure and any subsequent investigation.
-We will take down a written summary of your concern and provide you with a copy after the meeting.
+Your companion must respect the confidentiality of your disclosure and any subsequent investigation. - 4.5 We will take down a written summary of your concern and provide you with a copy after the meeting.
 We will also aim to give you an indication of how we propose to deal with the matter.

-5. Confidentiality and data protection
+5 Confidentiality and data protection

 - 5.1 We hope that staff will feel able to voice whistleblowing concerns openly under this policy.
 However, if you want to raise your concern confidentially, we will make every effort to keep your identity secret.
 If it is necessary for anyone investigating your concern to know your identity, we will discuss this with you. - 5.2 We do not encourage staff to make disclosures anonymously.
 Proper investigation may be more difficult or impossible if we cannot obtain further information from you.
 It is also more difficult to establish whether any allegations are credible.
-Whistleblowers who are concerned about possible reprisals if their identity is revealed should come forward to one of the other contact points listed in paragraph and appropriate measures can then be taken to preserve confidentiality.
-If you are in any doubt you can seek advice from Public Concern at Work, the independent whistleblowing charity, who offers a confidential helpline.
-Their contact details are given at the end of this policy. - 5.3 Where we receive anonymous complaints we will make a determination about whether to investigate based on: - the seriousness of the issue raised - the credibility of the concern; and - the likelihood of confirming the allegation from other sources - 5.4 As part of the application of this policy, the Trust may collect, process and store personal data in accordance with our data protection policy.
-We will comply with the requirements of Data Protection Legislation (being (i) the General Data Protection Regulation ((EU) 2016/679) (unless and until the GDPR is no longer directly applicable in the UK) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK and then (ii) any successor legislation to the GDPR or the Data Protection Act 1998, including the Data Protection Act 2018) in the collecting, holding and sharing of information in relation to our workforce.
-Records will be kept in accordance with our [Workforce Privacy Notice], our [Retention and Destruction Policy] and in line with the requirements of Data Protection Legislation.
+Whistleblowers who are concerned about possible reprisals if their identity is revealed should come forward to one of the other contact points listed in paragraph 4.2 and appropriate measures can then be taken to preserve confidentiality.
+If you are in any doubt you can seek advice from Protect, the independent whistleblowing charity, who offer a confidential helpline.
+Their contact details are given at the end of this policy. - 5.3 Where we receive anonymous complaints, we will investigate the complaints as far as is reasonable taking into account: - 5.3.1 the seriousness of the issue raised - 5.3.2 the credibility of the concern; and - 5.3.3 the likelihood of confirming the allegation from other sources - As part of the application of this policy, the Trust may collect, process and store personal data in accordance with our data protection policy.
+We will comply with the requirements of Data Protection Legislation (being the UK General Data Protection Regulation and Data Protection Act 2018) and any implementing laws, regulations and secondary legislation, as amended or updated from time to time in the collecting, holding and sharing of information in relation to our workforce.
+Records will be kept in accordance with our Workforce Privacy Notice, our Retention and Destruction Policy and in line with the requirements of Data Protection Legislation.

-6. External disclosures
+6 External disclosures